If You Didn't Know About These 11 Swimming Holes In Hawaii, They're A Must Visit

 What are the best beaches in Hawaii?

 The best beaches in Hawaii are:

 - Kahana Bay Beach Park

 With 750 miles of stunning coastline, the Hawaiian Islands are home to hundreds upon hundreds of incredible beaches with sand in a variety of colors — some more popular than others.
 From the most famous stretch of sand in the state — Oahu's Waikiki Beach — to some of the islands' most remote beaches — Kauai's Polihale State Park and Maui's Makena State Park, to name two of the best — Hawaii's beaches are second to none.
 Of course, you can't forget Hawaii's incredible colored-sand beaches in shades of green, red, and black.

 Where can you find the greatest concentration of swimming holes in Hawaii?

-That would easily be along Maui’s famous Hana Highway.
+The greatest concentration of swimming holes in Hawaii can be found along the Hana Highway.
 The 64-mile highway is known for its 620 curves, 59 one-lane bridges, and incredible views, but it is also littered with wondrous waterfalls and breathtaking beaches perfect for making a splash.
 While it would be nearly impossible to check out every beach and waterfall along the Hana Highway unless you live nearby, this road trip will take you to some of our favorites.